p4lang/p4runtime/docs/v1/guidance-for-generating-p4info.md

   `Metadata` message, if a [recently proposed PR](https://github.com/p4lang/p4runtime/pull/188) is merged in.

-Later in this section, we will use the term "bit-constrained value" for brevity, instead of repeating all of kinds of objects listed above.
+Later in this section, we will use the term "constrained value" for brevity, instead of repeating all of kinds of objects listed above.
 For such values, the P4Runtime v1.0 supports all of the following types, but currently no others:

 + `bit<W>`
 + an `enum` with an underlying type of `bit<W>`, also called a